-Zimbabwe's Prime Minister Morgan Tsvangirai has vowed to fight a unilateral decision by President Robert Mugabe to hold national elections on July 31.
+Zimbabwe's prime minister, Morgan Tsvangirai, has vowed to fight a unilateral decision by President Robert Mugabe to hold national elections on July 31.

-Tsvangirai commented on Thursday, shortly after Mugabe issued a presidential decree setting the election date, which complies with a constitutional court order that requires the country to hold elections by the end of July.
+Mr. Tsvangirai commented on Thursday, shortly after Mr. Mugabe issued a presidential decree setting the election date, which complies with a constitutional court order that requires the country to hold elections by the end of July.

-He has been seeking adjustments to electoral laws and other statues that affect freedom of expression and association, and the work of the news media.
+Mr. Tsvangarai has been seeking adjustments to electoral laws and other statues that affect freedom of expression and association, and the work of the news media.

-Tsvangirai says the earliest the country could hold elections would be August 25.
+He says the earliest the country could hold elections would be August 25.

 Mr. Mugabe has ruled Zimbabwe since its independence from Britain in 1980.
 The 89-year-old president has said he intends to run again.